ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 #### Helpful info

-Check if you are paying Church tax, and opt-out if you do not want to pay ~0.7% tax.{% include margin.html content="The exact percentage depends on the municipality" %} You have have been automatically opt-ed out if you gave your religion in one of the many other forms, but you may have to do it by manually submitting a ticket in the Skat self service page.
+Check if you are paying Church tax, and opt-out if you do not want to pay ~0.7% tax.{% include margin.html content="The exact percentage differs between municipalities." %} You have have been automatically opt-ed out if you gave your religion in one of the many other forms, but you may have to do it by manually submitting a ticket in the Skat self service page.

 [:link: Skat Self Service][Skat Self Service]